Learn about decreasing term life insurance policies, how they work, and if they'll work for you

 , so learning the particulars of each can be tricky.
 To get a better understanding of how a decreasing term policy works, let's take a look at some of the specifics and compare them to other life insurance products.

 How does a decreasing term policy work?

 As the name suggests, the death benefit of a decreasing term policy does just that: decreases.
-Like a level term policy, decreasing term policies often come with varying death benefit amounts and are available in various increments, such as 15, 20, 25, or 30 year plans.
+Like a level term life insurance policy, decreasing term policies often come with varying death benefit amounts and are available in various term lengths, such as 15, 20, 25, or 30 years.

 So how is the rate determined?
 Unfortunately, there isn't a simple standard formula that can tell you exactly the amount the benefit decreases each year, or the rate at which it decreases.
 Like many things in the world of insurance, there are a variety of factors that are taken into consideration, such as the age of the applicant, their health

 , and the amount of life insurance coverage

 .
 However, the rate, as well as other policy-specific information, should be made available to you after you request an initial quote from the insurance company.

 How is it different than other life insurance policies, like level term?